Prediscovery and planning follows conception and ideation in the service and website design and delivery process.

 Plan client involvement

-- clarify project roles and responsibilities.
+- to clarify project roles and responsibilities.

 Plan the project

-- identifying the project manager;
+- ensure the project team has identified the project manager;

-- holding the project kick-off meeting;
+- hold a the project kick-off meeting; and

 - work with the project manager and team to provide inputs to the project schedule.